blakemizelle/aggregated-donation-progress-bar-euro/README.md

-Okay, absolutely.
-It's crucial to document this clearly, both for maintenance and for the end-user.
-Here's a breakdown:

 ## Customer Instructions: Using the Combined Campaign Progress Bar

 This feature allows you to link multiple donation pages together into a "campaign".
 Any page included in the campaign will display a progress bar showing the *total amount raised across all pages in that campaign*, calculated against the goal set on the page currently being viewed.